novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-76.md

 "Deceived?
 What did I deceive you about?
 Anyway, can you make this for me?"

-"Giving another task amidst this, the CEO class!"
+"Giving another task amidst this, our CEO is class!"

 As expected, being a free spirit, he spoke in a language far from corporate lingo.